ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 Connect to your instance through Remote Desktop or VNC.
 You'll need to use the `userid` and `password` specified in the Customization Script during VM provisioning.
 On your first login, a prompt appears, requesting that you change your password.
 Please do.

 * Use your favorite Remote Desktop client to connect.
-* View the VNC console of the instance by clicking on the instance name in IBM Blue Box Cloud OpenStack dashboard, and then click on the **console** tab.
+* View the VNC console of the instance by clicking on the instance name in IBM Bluemix Private Cloud OpenStack dashboard, and then click on the **console** tab.
 The VNC console connects you with HTTPS.

 ## Image update

-When you receive a notification from IBM Blue Box operations that the cloud images are updated, you can deactivate the existing image and re-create a new image using the download URL you obtained from Box Panel for the updated image.
+When you receive a notification from IBM Bluemix Private Cloud operations that the cloud images are updated, you can deactivate the existing image and re-create a new image using the download URL you obtained from Box Panel for the updated image.

 **Using the OpenStack Command Line Client to deactivate the existing image**